DoSomething/chompy/docs/imports/README.md

 ## Notes

+- An existing user's SMS subscription is only updated once per unique registration.
+This is to avoid a scenario where a registration may appear twice within our hourly imports, and we could re-subscribe a user who unsubscribed after the first import that subscribed them was processed.

+  - Example: At 12pm, the import finds Alice at status `step-2` and opting to SMS.
+Alice is sent a welcome text, and unsubscribes.
+The import runs again at 1pm, and finds Alice at a completed status, but still having opted in from earlier.
+Alice has already unsubscribed at this point, we would not want the import to resubscribe her per the opt-in from the previous hour.

-- Data uses the post `details` to determine `source` and `source_detail` used in voter registration reporting.
+- Data extracts the `source` and `source_detail` values found in the `Tracking Source` into Looker for voter registration reporting.

 - The `submission_created_at` date is when the importer ran.
 Details about when the registration was created/updated are in the `source_details`.

 - All of these signups will have a `source` of `importer-client` (this is how messaging is suppressed in C.io)

 - In early iterations of the import, the month that the registration came in would inform the `action` column (e.g., february-2018-rockthevote)

 - In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a `voter-reg` post.

-- If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants:
+- If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants.
 See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)

 # Email Subscriptions